 Transient Initiators – A transient initiator is an event that results in a reactor trip or scram.
 Some examples of transients are loss of main feedwater, loss of condenser heat sink, and loss of offsite power (LOOP) events.

 Support System Initiators – Support systems include SSCs needed to start, operate, or control a front-line system, where the front-line system fulfills a critical safety function.
 Support system initiating events are a subcategory of initiating events where the failure not only causes a loss or challenge to a safety function, but also adversely affects one or more systems needed to respond to shutdown of the reactor.
 These events not only trigger sequences of events that challenge plant control and safety systems whose failure could potentially lead to core damage or large early release, they also fail all or part of those systems used for mitigation.
 Examples of support system initiators include loss of service water, loss of vital AC/DC power buses, loss of cooling water and loss of instrument air events.
 Site-specific support system initiators can be identified in the Plant Risk Information eBook (PRIB).
+In the rare case that the degraded condition is associated with a support system but does not increase the likelihood of a plant transient or trip, then the finding should still be evaluated by considering its mitigation or other PRA functions under the Mitigating Systems Cornerstone (Exhibit 2).

-SGTR –
+SGTR – Steam generator tube conditions that violate the structural integrity performance criterion (typically three times the differential pressure across a tube during normal full-power steady-state operation, 3ΔPNO) make the tube more susceptible to failure during high pressure, dry steam generator core damage sequences.
+Steam generator tube conditions that violate accident leakage limits may not be able to meet 10 CFR 100 dose guidelines during design basis accidents.

 External Event Initiators – In the Initiating Events Cornerstone, the external events of interest are limited to fire and internal flooding.
 Other external events, in the context of the Initiating Events Cornerstone, are not applicable because the licensee does not have control over these events (e.g., tornado, hurricane).
-However, the licensee does have control over the systems used to mitigate an external event and that is covered in the Mitigating Systems (Exhibit 2).
+However, the licensee does have control over the systems used to mitigate an external event and that is covered in the Mitigating Systems Cornerstone (Exhibit 2).

 Mitigating Systems (Exhibit 2)